FelipeNystrom/brewdog-app/README.md

 Minimum need to have functionality:

 - Brewdog api search and filter functionality.
-- Presentation of products combined with foodpairing.
+- Presentation of products combined with foodpairing taken from brewdog api.

 Nice to have functionality: